AdnanBabakan/Easyform/README.md

 $('form#easyform').easyform(inputs);
 });
 ```
-This code will creat a select box with 6 options to choose.
+This code will create a select box with 6 options to choose.
 You can also define unique id for every option in select boxes like below:
 ```javascript
 $(document).ready(function() {
 $('head').easyformImportStyles();